po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/16-Stu_Factory-Functions/README.md

-# 🐛 My factory function is giving me undefined values when I call the inner function
+# 🐛 Factory function is returning undefined values when the inner function is called

 Work with a partner to resolve the following issue(s):